thiagosbrito/kahoot-tech/README.md

 │   └── main.ts // Entry point for the application
 ```

+We are using Zoneless Angular, which means we are not using Angular's change detection mechanism.
+This allows us to have better performance, control over the rendering process and helps us to avoid unnecessary change detection cycles.

 ## Design System
 The design system is located in the `styles` directory.
 It includes global styles, variables, and mixins that can be used throughout the application.
 The design system is built using SCSS, and it follows a modular approach to ensure reusability and maintainability.